 Professor, Information Systems

-Lutfus Sayeed is a professor of information systems (IS) in the College of Business at San Francisco State University.
+Professor Sameer Verma is professor of Information Systems at San Francisco State University.

 Department: Information Systems

 Location: SCI 359